vrokad/build-guide/topic/k2c-qli-build-ga/build_own_config_cli.rst

    #. :ref:`Compile the default build <compile_qsc_cli>`.

-2. Compile the ``LE.QCLINUX.2.0`` image with your own MACHINE and QCOM_SELECTED_BSP parameter values.
+2. Compile the ``LE.QCLINUX.2.0`` image with your own MACHINE and DISTRO parameter values.

-   For information on the supported machine configurations of the development kit, see the table *Default values of MACHINE and QCOM_SELECTED_BSP parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/doc/80-70023-300/>`__.
+   For information on the supported machine configurations of the development kit, see the table *Default values of MACHINE and DISTRO parameters for QSC* in the `Release Notes <https://docs.qualcomm.com/doc/80-70023-300/>`__.

    a.
 Run the build commands for a specific configuration: